jubatus/website/source/en/common_structs.rst

    .. rb:classmethod:: connect(host, port, name, timeout_sec, &block)

       Using `connect` method of client classes of each algorithms ensures safely closing client connections.
       `connect` method takes host name, port number, cluster name, time-out period and block as arguments.
-It automatically creates client object and connect to the server specified.
+It automatically creates a client object and connect to the server specified.
       The block can then use the client object.
       When leaving the block, this client object disconnects from the server.